dillonvuong/supplyframe-challenge/README.md

 2. Figure out how to hide the API key after serving all the javascript to the client in a single page app.
 Used webpack bundler to fix this.
 Followed [this](https://www.youtube.com/watch?v=IZGNcSuwBZs&ab_channel=TraversyMedia) webpack tutorial.
 After [searching on stack](https://stackoverflow.com/questions/67555680/how-to-use-webpack-in-javascript-to-hide-api-key) about this issue and asking for help in a discord server.
 After looking into it I decided not to go down this route because webpack doesn't actually hide the API key (user can inspect source and find it in the bundle.js).
 All external API calls are handled by the server.
 3. There are many different ways to structure the folder/files and different ways to build (webpack, parcel) or not at all (node app.js) in order to serve webpages.
 I had some troubles when resources I used have a different folder structure than what I'm developing in.
 4. I was having fun developing but then I got limited by the API call limit :( "Hourly limit exceeded" but its been 3 hours :thinking:
+5. Had more trouble with showing the tooltips than I expected.
+Eventually copied and pasted code from [W3schools](https://www.w3schools.com/howto/howto_css_tooltip.asp).Overflow hidden on user-name causes tooltip to not show (got stuck on this for awhile)

 ## New things tried:
 1. Webpack for SPA implementation (but did not end up working since API key was not hidden in the client bundle.js)